mbolt35/mbolt35.github.io/aboutme.md

 * Borderlands
 * Zelda

 I have a deep passion for music, and grew up playing any instrument I could get my hands on.
-My current favorite is my Taylor acoustic guitar, but I've recently picked up a Chet Atkins SST Les Paul that sounds incredible.
+My current favorite is my Taylor acoustic guitar, but I've recently picked up a Gibson Chet Atkins SST that sounds incredible.

 Overall, I'd say I care a lot about my craft, and while this blog is meant to ultimately push me to write more, I hope it can help others along the way.